surveyjs/survey-library/_includes/examplesetups/custom-question.md

 {% elsif page.usejquery %}
 <h1>This feature is not supported yet.
 Please use knockout and react versions.</h1>

+{% elsif page.usevue %}
+<h1>This feature is not supported yet.
+Please use knockout and react versions.</h1>

 {% else %}

 {% if page.useknockout %}